 As we sat at the table talking she opened up to me about her two brothers who were both dying of cancer.
 I shared that I had gone through a great loss the year before, losing my mother, father-in-law, a couple of uncles and some friends.
 I explained that as a result of that devastating year I got involved with Hospice Peterborough and that our company actively supports Hospice with ongoing fundraising.

 I talked about the comfort of my fireplace and how the fire speaks to your soul.
-I also gave her a contact at Hospice so that she could talk with a counsellor about what she was going through.
+I also gave her a contact at Hospice so that she could talk with a counselor about what she was going through.

 As she talked about her living room area, I started to sketch some ideas.
 After we did some adjustments, she could really visualize the fireplace taking shape in her own home.